Exploitation of women in mass media: Effects on young children and adolescents

+Exposure to the negative ways in which women are portrayed in the media has an effect on how boys view women in society and how girls view themselves.
 Statistically, a significant number of young children are exposed to sexualized media texts from early childhood.
 Influence upon girls' self-image has been reported for girls as young as 5 or 6.
 According to the social cognitive theory, modeling such behaviors outlined within popular media have long-lasting effects upon the self-awareness and self-identity of young girls.

 In a study on the sexualization of women in media, by the American Psychological Association, it was found that women or girls are, more likely to be dressed provocatively and forced into poses that are sexually suggestive.
 Another study, on print media, completed by psychology researchers at Wesleyan University found that 51.8% of the time, women are objectified in advertisements.
 This number changes when the study was narrowed to men's print, where women were objectified in an increased 76% of advertisements.

 A common problem among young girls is a number of afflictions directly related to a negative body image, that can resort from these objectifying ads.
 The APA is aware of this situation and put together a task force to complete a study across all major advertising and media platforms.
 What they found was numerous problems found in young women can be traced back to these displays of women as sexual objects.
 The affects span a wide range of disorders and illnesses, from anxiety, eating disorders, depression, and even prevent young girls from creating a healthy sex life.
 This task force is reaching out to both the media and families with young children in an attempt to properly inform all individuals on the negative impacts of the way media is used.

 Teenagers are very susceptible to advertising messages.
 Particularly, the pathologizing of the human body, which is when advertisements make people feel bad about themselves so they feel the need to buy a product.
 This encourages an unhealthy obsession with one's physical appearance, in addition to the physical changes that come during one's adolescent years.
 This can be extremely harmful to one's self esteem and overall mental and physical health.

 A study conducted by the Department of Psychology at Knox College provided insight into risk factors such as media consumption hours, self-objectification, religiosity, and television mediation; each show to affect rates of media influence and rates of self-internalization of the potential negative influences.